-1. Get your kidney function checked regularly
+1. Get your kidney function checked

 2. Check your BP and keep a log